mentos1386/cv/index.md

     <i>Ljubljana, Slovenia</i>
 </h4>

-As the first "backend" employee i was in charge of designing and implementing architecture for the Bird Buddy product.
+As the first "backend" employee I was in charge of designing and implementing architecture for the Bird Buddy product.

-The mayor challenges about the product were the unreliability of IoT devices, processing live video streams and processing images through inference detections.
+The biggest challenges about the product were the unreliability of IoT devices, processing live video streams and processing images through inference detections.

 The backend was ranging from the mobile app api to bird detection inference processing, iot device management as well as